Menu

 Home Time

-If someone new will be collecting your child, please inform the school and ensure they know your family’s collection password.
-Without this, we cannot release your child.
-While we understand this may sometimes cause delays, pupil safety is always our top priority.
+If someone new is collecting your child, please inform the school and ensure they know the collection password.
+Without this, we cannot release children, for safety reasons.
+We also advise that children hold an adult’s hand as they leave the school site.

-Preschool pupils, and Nursery pupils who are already three years old, should wear the Brookhouse uniform each day.
-If you have any questions about uniform, please speak to a member of staff.
+Preschool pupils and Nursery children who are already three years old should wear Brookhouse uniform each day.
+Please speak to a member of staff if you have any uniform questions.

 Curriculum and Learning